pdfcpu/pdfcpu/create/create_general.md

 There are a couple of pdfcpu features supporting you throughout your design phase.
 We already discussed `contentbox` and `debug`.<br><br>
 An important part during layouting is defining your layout regions and using `guides` you can visualize them. <br><br>
-A haircross is a pair of horizontal and vertical lines intersecting at a certain position, let's call this a `guide`.
-Using a couple of `guides` helps you to keep track of your layout regions.<br>
+A `guide` is a haircross is a pair of horizontal and vertical lines intersecting at a certain position.<br>

-`Guides` is an array of elements wrapping `guide` positions.<br>
+`guides` is an array of elements wrapping `guide` positions.<br>
 You need to enable guides rendering by turning on the global `guides` flag.

 If you use -1 for one of the position coordinates pdfcpu will apply the center position for content box width/height: